GregoireW/spring-boot-lombok-jigsaw/README.md

 This is a simple project to test if it is possible to use spring boot in a modular way (jigsaw) with lombok.

-After some issue, this seems to work fine.
+For once, this seems to work fine (got some issue with IDE or maven before, now both seems to be ok at the same time).

 ```bash
 $ mvn package